Tulip allows you to build two types of dashboards to visualize your progress towards hitting production goals:

 We are going to go through each individual app and show how it collects data for this dashboard.
 Here are the different types of apps:

-- The packing station uses a “headless app”.
-This means that the app tracks data when an operator hits a button on the production line that is hooked up to a Tulip IoT gateway.
+The packing station uses a “headless app”.
+This means that the app tracks data when an operator hits a button on the production line that is hooked up to a Tulip Edge Device.
 The operators do not interact with the app itself.

 Here are the different features in Tulip that are needed to build this shop floor dashboard: